codesport/fitness-club-dao/README.md

 ### Frontend

 The frontend uses React functional components.
-I began learning in React in August 2020 using a strict [Model-View-Controller (MVC)](https://github.com/codesport/admin-panel)] design pattern with a Class Component a the Controller.
+I began learning React in August 2020 using a strict [Model-View-Controller (MVC)](https://github.com/codesport/admin-panel)] design pattern with a Class Component a the Controller.
 With that pattern, I would send props downstream (prop-drilling) to my functional components.
-Facebook's React team now encourages devs to use Functional Components instead
+Facebook's React team now encourages devs to use Functional Components instead.

  The CSS classes are semi-custom.
 The original CSS classes for contract read and write buttons are from [Chainllink's VRF2 Subscription Manager](https://vrf.chain.link/rinkeby/).
 The website design is from [Illdy](https://colorlib.com/wp/themes/illdy/).
-Illdy is an older (2016 - 2018), open sourced WordPress theme based on Bootstrap 3..
+Illdy is an older (2016 - 2018), open sourced WordPress theme based on Bootstrap 3.